shuiiiiyu/PsyHookAppendix/README.md

   <p><b>Figure 4: Specific boundary cases.</b></p>
 </div>

+## 4.4 PsyHookBench Acceptable Use Policy (AUP) & Restrictive License
+## ⚠️ Dual-Use Risk & Usage Agreement
+PsyHookBench is dedicated to AI Safety and Cognitive Alignment.
+To prevent the misuse of psychological hooks for generating deceptive clickbait or malicious manipulation, this dataset is released under a strict Acceptable Use Policy (AUP).
+By accessing the data, you agree NOT to use it for malicious Natural Language Generation (NLG) or targeted manipulation.
+### You can see our latesr license in https://github.com/shuiiiiyu/PsyhookBench.

 # 5 Detailed operational definition and annotation rules
 ## 5.1 Operational Definitions
 This section provides the formal definitions and operational judgment criteria for the eight psychological hooks categorized in PsyHookBench.